 How to Get Started

-- Explore the different concentrations within the Information Technology field such as:
+- Explore the different concentrations within the Engineering and Information Technology field such as:

 - Get involved in a student organization based on your interests or in an industry-specific student organization.
 Obtain a leadership position as well.
 If you want to build your IT skills, try becoming the webmaster of the group.

 - Network with professionals at Career Fairs and other events on campus.
-The Technical Career Fair on day 1 of the Mason Career Fair in early October is a great place to meet employers.
+The STEM Career Fair on day 1 of the Mason Career Fair in early October is a great place to meet employers.
 See Handshake for event details.

 - Produce IT projects on your own time and share your work on a site such as Github.
 Employers want to see what you are capable of producing, no matter the size!